-Some courses select applicants on the basis of additional selection criteria such as a personal statement, a questionnaire, a portfolio of work, an audition, an interview or a test.
+Some courses select applicants based on additional selection criteria such as a personal statement, a questionnaire, a portfolio of work, an audition, an interview or a test.
 Other courses may use a combination of both academic qualifications and additional selection criteria.
 Additional selection criteria can be found in the course descriptions available through the course search.

 You can choose up to six courses in your application.
 Each institution you've applied to will consider your application separately.
 It will consider your courses in the order you have listed them in your application and offer you a place to the highest course in your list for which you are eligible and competitive enough.